CUBRID/cubrid-manual/en/sql/query/prepare.rst

 *   You must define the variable names with alphanumeric characters and underscores (_).
 *   When you define the variables within SQL statements, you should use the ':=' operator.

-The following example shows how to define the variable 'a' and assign a value 1 to it.
+The following example shows how to define the variable a and assign a value 1 to it.

 .. code-block:: sql